-The wiring diagram is shown in Figure 4.
+Connect the monitor to the probe with 2 wires, #22 or larger.
+Belden 8441 cable is very adequate and although the shielding is not necessary it gives added mechanical protection.
+Wiring diagram is shown in Figure 4.
 Terminals 1 and 2 of the probe connect to the corresponding terminals of the monitor.
 Terminal 3 is not used.
-Before connecting power, be sure solder terminals A, B, C & D on the circuit board are jumpered for the proper line voltage as shown in Figure 4.
+Before connecting power be sure solder terminals A, B, C & D on the circuit board are jumpered for the proper line voltage as shown in Figure 4.
 Bring 115/230VAC power to terminals 8 and 9.
-Maximum load is approximately 25 watts.
-It is suggested that power leads be brought through the right-hand case access hole and the probe and output cables through the left-hand inlet.
+Maximum load is approximately 70 volt amperes.
+It is suggested that power leads be brought through the right hand case access hole and the probe and output cables through the left hand inlet.